 applies for and is declared exempt under this chapter, by the Texas

 Workforce Commission as described in Texas Education Code, §61.303(a),

-or Texas Education Code Chapter 132, respectively.
+or Texas Education Code, Chapter 132, respectively.
 Exempt institutions

-may still have to comply with certain Board rules.
+must comply with certain Board rules.

 (25) Experiential Learning--Process through which students

 develop knowledge, skills, and values from direct experiences outside

 an institution's classrooms.
 Experiential learning encompasses a variety

 of activities including, but not limited to, internships, externships,